衞生署日間醫療中心牌照

 Q. What are the complications of stomach cancer?

-Complications of stomach cancer include gastrointestinal bleeding, peritoneal metastasis, pyloric obstruction, diffuse peritonitis caused by tumor perforation, etc. Certain complications often emerge along with the disease development.
-Patients are reminded to take proper treatment to avoid more serious consequences.
+Complications associated with stomach cancer include: gastrointestinal bleeding, peritoneal metastasis, pyloric obstruction, and diffuse peritonitis due to tumor perforation, among others.
+These are some common complications that arise as the disease progresses.
+It is important to remind stomach cancer patients to take preventative measures and seek proper diagnosis and treatment after diagnosis to avoid more serious consequences.

 Q. Can a person live without a stomach?